researchspace/researchspace-docker-desktop/README.md

-# ResearchSpace for a local installation with blazegraph and digilib using Docker
+# A ResearchSpace setup for desktop using Docker

 Below is a general overview of how you can run ResearchSpace on your local machine using Docker containers.
 If you prefer a native/manual setup, you’ll need to install Java 11 and configure it directly on your system (see details [here](http://ziphowtoreadme)).
 The official [ResearchSpace documentation](http://documentation.researchspace.org) is created and maintained by Kartography CIC.